 Janet Simmon.
 Janet’s initiation into activism was with a college group called Stop Atomic Bombs.
 Another early experience, teaching and creating adaptations for people with disabilities, has always been woven into her professional and volunteer activities.
 Janet worked with DC group Partners for Peace, led church studies for peace, taught classes on Palestine/Israel and participated in her first major peace rally in DC in 1988.

-Curtis Smith See above, Curt is also a member of the NH Peace Action Education Fund Board
+William Maddocks, Treasurer.
+See above, Bill is also Treasurer of the NH Peace Action Education Fund Board (Term: 2022-2024)

 Chair.
 Currently vacant.